This post was written several years ago, but I still stand by these ideas & we still follow them today so we can eat healthy meals on a budget.

 I also go to our local farmer and buy the meat by the pound.
 It allows us to buy directly from a farmer and the more than we buy, the better the price.

 Most stores will have an “Oops!
 We over-baked” shelf or a “day old shelf”.
 I always shop here.
 I get bagels (freshly baked – yesterday) for 50 cents at Harris Teeter.
 Our family will have these gone in a day or two, so they will stay fresh until they are gone.

 A lot of stores do their marking down at night.
 A rotisserie chicken will be marked down to half off of the regular price if you go after dinner, compared to before dinner.
 You can save it for tomorrow.
 Most breakfast baked goods are marked down to about 75% off after dinner-time, too.

 5. Don’t be afraid to Price Match!

 Did you know that many stores will price-match your items?
 Just tell them where you found it and the price.
 I usually take my Aldi’s add with me and get my produce with the Aldi’s prices.

+Look for the deals.
+Did you know that you can get your antibiotics for free?
 Many stores participate in this!
 What amazing savings!
 Be sure to look for deals on vitamins and probiotics, too.